torognes/swarm/README.md

 <a name="version125"/>
 ### version 1.2.5 ###

-**swarm** 1.2.5 can be run on cpus without the POPCNT feature.
-It automatically checks whether the cpu feature is available and uses the appropriate code.
+**swarm** 1.2.5 can be run on CPUs without the POPCNT feature.
+It automatically checks whether the CPU feature is available and uses the appropriate code.
 The code that avoids POPCNT is just slightly slower.
 Only basic SSE2 is now required.